geekrun/geekrun.github.io/content/posts/welcome.md

 1. Customize the theme and content
 2. Add more blog posts
-3. Deploy to Vercel or GitHub Pages
+3. Deploy to GitHub Pages
 4. Share with the world!

 ---